jasongrimes/grimesit-mm/_pages/about.md

 Eventually I started my own business again, providing technical services to select clients and conducting original research and development.
-Though I have no employees, there is no such thing as a one man band--at least not in business or technology.
+Though I have no employees, there is no such thing as a one man band in technology or business.
 I'm supported by a network of friends and experts in systems, design, development, and business as needed.

 I'm a fixer.
 A pragmatist.
 I like to solve useful problems.